bkbilly/AlarmPI/README.md

  * home/alarm/set/sensor/Bedroom on
  * home/alarm/set/sensor/Bedroom off

+Custom messages subscriptions on MQTT Sensors:
+ These can be configured in the sensor settings through the topic and payload inputs.
+The payload must be a python function with the payload stored as `message` like this:
+ * message['contact'] == 'ON'

 ### IFTTT
 It can also be used with IFTTT using the Webhooks module like this: